MichalKarbownik/falcon-docs/docs/falcon-server/basics.md

 ### Extensions configuration

-`config` object can contain `extensions` object that provides a map of extensions that should be used along with options that should be passed to those extensions.
-Extensions should be added by specifying package name of the extension, and `options` object that is passed to extension constructor:
+`config` object can contain an `extensions` object that provides a map of extensions that should be used along with options that should be passed to those extensions.
+Extensions should be added by specifying the package name of the extension and the `options` object that is passed to the extension constructor:

 ```js
 const FalconServer = require('@deity/falcon-server');